clirdlf/ndsa.org/meetings.md

 [**Deadline to submit a proposal:** Sunday, April 28, at 11:59pm Eastern Time.](https://www.conftool.pro/dlf2019/)

+### **2019 Sponsors**

+Thank you to our [2019 DLF Forum + Digital Preservation sponsors](https://ndsa.org/digital-preservation-2019-sponsors/)!

+We are so grateful to our wonderful [2018 sponsors](https://ndsa.org/digital-preservation-2018-sponsors/) for making last year's event a success.

 ### **Sponsorship Opportunities**

-Is your organization interested in becoming a sponsor of #digipres19 or the DLF Forum?
+Is your organization interested in becoming a sponsor of #digipres19 or the [DLF Forum](https://forum2019.diglib.org)?
 Take a look at our  [sponsorship opportunities](https://forum2019.diglib.org/sponsorship-opportunities/) and please contact [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.

 ### **2019 DigiPres Organizing Committee**